sonamd6807456/ICT105-DRUK-MVP/docs/customer-question.md

 ---

 # Thank You

-Your feedback will help us determine whether a Smart Campus Event Hub can improve student engagement and access to campus opportunities.
+Your feedback will help our team validate the customer problem, understand student needs, and improve the design of the Smart Campus Event Hub prototype for the ICT105 Fundamental Technology Entrepreneurship project.